 - List volunteer opportunities, other languages you may speak, your professional affiliation and/or campus leadership experience, but more than anything else you must have experiential learning.

-- Consider working as an intern for an employer of choice until you are offered a permanent position.
+- Work as an intern for an employer of choice until you are offered a permanent position.
 This does two things: gives you relevant experience and allows you exposure to your industry of choice until you land the right job.
 If you wait too long for the right opportunity a six month ‘hole’ on your resume can easily become a year which may be a red flag to employers.

 - Stay relevant, and stay current.
 The most frustrating part of the job search for students right now is the number of postings that require a minimum of 3-5 years of experience.
 To be competitive you absolutely MUST have relevant experience.

 What steps can students take during their college careers to make themselves better job candidates?

 Internships, internships, internships!
 It’s all about experiential learning.
 Service learning and volunteer opportunities also complement your degree and are a ‘must’ to find a job in your industry of choice or to get you into a strong graduate program.
 With such a competitive job market the most successful students are those with multiple internships and community experiences.
 Below are some reasons to pursue an internship: